How We Test Gaming Hardware

 • Category pages: Rechecked every 2 weeks to reflect the latest bestsellers

 Every article shows a last updated date at the top.
-If you see a review that has not been updated in over 6 months, email us and we will refresh it.
+If you see a review that hasn’t been updated in over 6 months, email us and we’ll refresh it.

 What We Do Not Do